elm-land/elm-land/docs/concepts/cli.md

 ::: tip "Wait, what about the other page types?"

-In the start of the guide, you may have seen commands like `page:intro`, `page:sandbox`, and `page:element`.
+In the start of the guide, you may have seen commands like `page:view`, `page:sandbox`, and `page:element`.
 It's possible to add those pages to your app, but they are __intended for learning the basics__ of the Elm Land framework.

 __Because there is no command for upgrading an existing page__, we recommend using the complete `elm-land add page` once you're comfortable with The Elm Architecture!